Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Case Study

 \subsubsection{PLS Data Configuration}

-The experimental data are based on real operational records from Jurong Port in Singapore, including vessel arrival schedules and shore power usage.
+The case study is configured as a representative seaport PLS benchmark inspired by the operating scale and port type of Jurong Port in Singapore.
 The port is equipped with ten quay cranes (70 TEU/h, 0.32 MW each), a total berth length of 800 m, and a 5 MW/3 h battery ESS (efficiency 0.9).
 For day-ahead bidding, imbalance penalty factors are set to $\rho^{+}=1.8$ for upward deviation and $\rho^{-}=0.5$ for downward deviation.